Full-rank Valuations and Toric Initial Ideals: Introduction

 A central question concerning string polytopes is the following: fix a reduced decomposition $\w_0$ and let $\lambda=a_1\omega_1+\dots a_{n-1}\omega_{n-1}$ with $a_i\in\mathbb Z_{\ge 0}$. \emph{Is the string polytope $Q_{\w_0}(\lambda)$ equal to the Minkowski sum $a_1Q_{\w_0}(\omega_1)+\dots +a_{n-1} Q_{\w_0}(\omega_{n-1})$ of fundamental string polytopes?}

 If equality holds for all $\lambda$, we say $\w_0$ has the \emph{Minkowski property}.
-In \cite{BLMM} the authors define weight vectors ${\bf w}_{\w_0}$ for every $\w_0$, which turn out to coincide with $w_{\val_{\w_0}}$ from above.
-They conjecture a relation between the Minkowski property of $\w_0$ and the weight vector ${\bf w}_{\w_0}$ lying in a special part of the \emph{tropical flag variety}, i.e. the tropicalization of $I_n$.
+In \cite{BLMM} the authors define weight vectors ${\bf w}_{\w_0}$ for every $\w_0$.
+They conjecture a relation between the Minkowski property of $\w_0$ and the weight vector ${\bf w}_{\w_0}$ lying in a maximal prime cone of the \emph{tropical flag variety}, i.e. the tropicalization of $I_n$.
 A corollary of our main theorem proves an even stronger version of their conjecture.
 It can be summarized as follows (for details see Corollary~\ref{cor: prime implies MP}):

 \begin{corollary*} Let $\w_0$ be a reduced expression of $w_0\in S_n$ and consider the weight vector ${\bf w}_{\w_0}$.
 Then $\init_{{\bf w}_{{\w_0}}}(I_n)$ is prime if and only if $\w_0$ has the Minkowski property. \end{corollary*}